tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/图片处理/盲水印_intl_en.md

 >

-### Example 2: extracting from an image stored in COS
+### Example 2: Extracting from an image stored in COS

 The request for extracting a blind watermark from an image stored in COS is the same as that used to [Process In-Cloud Data](https://intl.cloud.tencent.com/document/product/436/40592), except that you need to add the image processing parameter `Pic-Operations` to the request header and use the watermark extraction parameter `watermark/4`.